-We have audited the financial statements of Industrial and Commercial Bank of China Limited - Abu Dhabi Branch (the "Branch"), which comprise the statement of financial position as at 31 December 2022, and the statement of profit or loss and other comprehensive income, statement of changes in Head Office equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Industrial and Commercial Bank of China Limited - Abu Dhabi Branch (the "Branch"), which comprise the statement of financial position as at 31 December 2024, and the statement of profit or loss and comprehensive income, statement of changes in head office equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Branch as at 31 December 2022 and its financial performance and its cash flow for the year then ended in accordance with International Financial Reporting Standards ("IFRSs").
+In our opinion, the accompanying financial statements presents fairly, in all material respects, the financial position of the Branch as at 31 December 2024 and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IASB).